Q: ‘What is the difference between varieties?’

 A: Most people are not aware that there are different varieties of chestnuts.
 It’s probably best to think of them like potatoes.
 Some varieties are better for mashing, some for roasting, some for potato salad.

 With chestnuts, some varieties such as Red Spanish are great for purees and soups.
 Others such as De Coppi Marone are best roasted because they are really easy to peel and have a smooth texture and sweet flavour.
-Purton’s Pride is good for peeling and serving whole in a sauce or as a vegetable accompaniment.
+Purton’s Pride is a good all rounder, peels well and is great for serving whole in a sauce or as a vegetable accompaniment.

 Q: ‘What is the Difference between Chestnuts and Horse Chestnuts?’

 A:Horse Chestnut (Aesculus hippocastanum)

 The Horse Chestnut, Aesculus hippocastanum, which has also been known as Hippocastanum vulgare (Gaertn.), is an entirely different tree from the Sweet Chestnut.
 In fact it is not even distantly related, being a much more recent importation to English soil.
 It is a native of northern and central parts of Asia, from which it was introduced into England about the middle of the sixteenth century.

 The name Aesculus (from esca, food) was applied originally to a species of oak, which according to Pliny, was highly prized for its acorns.
 How it came to be associated with the Horse Chestnut is very uncertain; perhaps, as Loudon suggests, it was given ironically, as its nuts bear a great resemblance, externally, to those of the Sweet Chestnut, but are unfit as food.